jedisct1/turbocrypt/README.md

 ## Troubleshooting

-### "Wrong decryption key or corrupted file header"
+### "Wrong decryption key, wrong context, or corrupted file header"

 This error means either:
 - You're using the wrong key file
+- You're using the wrong context (or missing a required context)
 - The file wasn't encrypted with TurboCrypt
 - The file header is corrupted

-Double-check you're using the same key that encrypted the file.
+Double-check you're using the same key and context that were used to encrypt the file.

 ### "Authentication failed" during decryption